12 things to do at the Walter Sisulu Botanical Garden

 There are several walking and hiking trails at the gardens, with the longest being 3.5 km.
 Starting next to the Witpoortjie Waterfall, this trail leads to the waterfall's summit and around the reserve.
 Be warned though that it does have some steep ascents.

-10. Spot wildlife and birdlife
+10. Spot wildlife

 Walter Sisulu Botanical Gardens